 Divide your stuff into zones before leaving the house.

-Organize and sort the items into the following zones: cleaning, closet, drawers, cooking (fridge/microwave supplies), bathroom, and deck areas.
-If you can, do this in your home before leaving to see what you don't have.
-Gather the rest of the stuff around the house and place it in these zones.
+If possible, do this at home before leaving to see what you don't have.
+Gather the remaining items around the house and place them in these zones.
 Then compare your stuff to our checklist (Affiliate Link): TIPS FOR A SUCCESSFUL COLLEGE YEAR.
 Next, check off the items you have.
 And purchase the things you don't have.
 Remember, the list is complete, but if you don't need something on the checklist (Affiliate Link), cross it off to customize it to your situation.

 Label your bins before you leave.